|

 Function Lua2C_fast verifies that the first stack argument is a Lua2C object, typecasts the Lua userdata object to a Lua2C object, increments the counter, and pushes the two return values onto the Lua stack.

-Function Lua2C_slow is similar to function Lua2C_fast and performs the same checking, increments the counter, and pushes the two values onto the stack.
-The "slow" function also sleeps for 5 seconds, thus simulating a lengthy C call.
+Function Lua2C_slow is similar to function Lua2C_fast.
+It performs the same checking, increments the counter, and pushes the two values onto the stack.
+The "slow" function also sleeps for 5 seconds, simulating a lengthy C call.

 The above code fetches the server's main mutex and releases the mutex just before sleeping for 5 seconds.
-The mutex is reclaimed just after it sleeps.
-You must make sure you have the mutex locked when working with the Lua state L. The mutex will always be locked when the Lua binding starts, and the mutex must be locked when it returns.
+The mutex is reclaimed immediately after the sleep completes.
+You must make sure the mutex is locked when working with the Lua state L. The mutex is always locked when the Lua binding starts, and it must be locked again when the binding returns.

 When an LSP page calls the "slow" function, it will block for 5 seconds.
 This enables other threads in the server's pool to execute.
 An introduction to the thread mechanism in the server can be found in the introduction under section Thread Mapping and Coroutines.
 Many of the Barracuda Application Server's Lua bindings release the mutex when calling code that can block.
 Examples of such functions are the functions in the SQL library and functions in the response object such as response:write.

-Each native thread in the server's thread pool is mapped to one Lua coroutine stack; thus the server can handle many concurrent Lua stacks at the same time.
-We will explain more on how to map a coroutine stack onto a native thread in the next section, where we explain how to call Lua from C code.
+Each native thread in the server's thread pool is mapped to one Lua coroutine stack, enabling the server to handle many concurrent Lua stacks at the same time.
+The next section explains how to map a coroutine stack onto a native thread when calling Lua from C code.

 Download the source code for the above example.